Eschatologue/CM_wiki/docs/spells/2nd-level.md

 You fill the air with spinning daggers in a cube 5 feet on each side, centered on a point you choose within range.
 A creature takes 4d4 slashing damage when it enters the spell's area for the first time on a turn or starts its turn there.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 2d4 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the damage increases by 2d4 for each slot level above 2nd.

 ### Continual Flame
 *2nd-level evocation*